Plans and priorities

 Doubling Canada’s federal funding for clean energy research, development and demonstration (RD&D) requires a whole-of-government approach.
 Natural Resources Canada (NRCan) plays a leadership role in federal clean energy RD&D activities as a funder, through the Office of Energy Research and Development, and performer, through its CanmetENERGY and CanmetMATERIALS laboratories.

 In carrying out its activities, NRCan works in collaboration with many other departments, agencies and federally-funded arms-length organizations.
-In all, 23 federal organizations fund clean energy RD&D, with the following accounting for over 85 percent of the Government of Canada’s clean energy RD&D expenditures since the beginning of MI:

 Canada’s federal clean energy RD&D investments target greenhouse gas reductions in Canada’s five highest emitting sectors: